jinjagit/calculator/README.md

 # calculator

-Simon Tharby's solution to Odin Project "Calculator" exercise (unfinished).
+Solution to Odin Project "Calculator" exercise; (unfinished) by Simon Tharby (a.k.a. jinjagit), 2018.